cltl/MultiWordTagger/readme.txt

 KafMultiWordTagger
 version 1.0
 Copyright: VU University Amsterdam
-email: p.vossen@let.vu.nl
+email: piek.vossen@vu.nl

 DESCRIPION:
-KafMultiWordTagger reads KAF files and detects multiword sequences in the Term layer of KAF using wordnet lexicons.
+KafMultiWordTagger reads KAF files and detects multiword sequences in the Term layer of KAF/NAF using wordnet lexicons.
 A configuration file is needed for each language to determine the head of the multiword.
 The head is used to adapt the chunk and dependency layers.

 SOURCE CODE: